LogoLogo

 If the module only has a Dockerfile but no other files, say because it's a 3rd party image, you should set include: [].

-See this section of our docs for more.
+See of our docs for more.

 Should I .gitignore the .garden dir?